LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Sends the raw data to the designated topic of the corresponding category schema
 - Sends data to the correct Kafka topic via the kafka producer api, waits for acknowledgements, resends otherwise
 - Implements scaling via symbol sharding
-- Each symbol is landing on exactly one kafka topic partition to preserve symbol ordering by designated timestamp within a source system

-Important to note is that due to time constraints we are *not* streaming l2/order book data.Also we have *not* built in fault tolerance.
+Important to note is that due to time constraints we are *not* streaming l2/order book data and we have *not* built in fault tolerance.
 Fault tolerance can be achieved the same way as we implemetned scaling, via the kubernetes api.
 For given replication factor, select peers of the ib connector namespace to create replicas of the data.
 In the context of streaming this means that these replica pods will also stream the same symbols.
 This will create duplicates (ignoring metadata) equal in number to the replication factor.
-This has two important consequences.

-- we cannot achieve a per symbol ordering within source system because we cannot control if the duplicates will land at the same time in the buffer
- - unless you funnel it through a single instance which defeats the entire 'fault tolerance' idea.
-- We need to decide how to handle these duplicates downstream.

-In any case such a connector would not satisfy the invariant of preserving order by designated timestamp and symbol within the source system.

 In this setting, since we are using clickhouse which deduplicates the data per default, this would be already taken care of.
 The scaling also provides a 'weak fault tolerance', if a pod crashes then in the next connections life cycle (that we can set to happen every x milliseconds) the symbols will be redistributed on the remaining pods and they will restart the streams for those symbols.
 So the maximum time intervall of data we can loose is given by computation time + latency + life cycle intervall.

-If we are streaming from just one source then the ordering garuantee should avoid sorting the batch before ingesting into clickhouse which greatly improves ingestion performance.
-If we are streaming from multiple sources then the ordering on a given kafka partition of a topic may contain data from a source that was generated sooner but arrived later.
-Nevertheless partial order (within source system **and** symbol by designated timestamp) should enable us to gain performance boosts downstream.

 ### Kafka message broker + Strimzi cluster operator